Understanding Closing Costs In Washington State

 Loan origination fees, title search and insurance fees, appraisal fees, survey charges, attorney’s fees, and prepaid expenses such as taxes and homeowner’s insurance are all examples of typical closing costs.
 While these are all common expenses associated with purchasing a property in Washington state, purchasers should be aware that other costs may apply based on their unique circumstances.

-Before signing a contract, consult with a licensed real estate agent or lawyer to receive an idea of how much you should budget for closing fees.
+Before signing a contract, consult with a licensed real estate agent or lawyer to get an idea of how much you should budget for closing fees.

 In Washington, the amount of property taxes collected at closing is determined by the date of closing and the due date of the annual tax bill.
 Generally, buyers are responsible for paying two months’ worth of property taxes at closing.